deeputech/deeputech.github.io/_posts/2022-04-04-go-impressions-part-2.md

 ## Where does that leave Go?

 Recently I was pretty interested in systems programming and CLIs.
 I would have used Go for those if I hadn't known Rust.
 Once I started using Rust, I gave up on Go, as [I didn't see much reason to use it over Rust](https://deepu.tech/my-second-impression-of-rust/) for the use cases that I was interested in.
 Honestly, the annoyance with Go was one reason that prompted me to learn Rust.
 I did use Go for some simple stuff like building a [CLI for the Elgato Keylights](https://github.com/deepu105/keylight), and probably if I had a use case of building microservices, then I might have given Go a thought along with Java.
 With generics making Go much better, IMO, I might give Go more weightage for microservices and simple CLIs.

+---

+If you like this article, please leave a like or a comment.

+You can follow me on [Twitter](https://twitter.com/deepu105) and [LinkedIn](https://www.linkedin.com/in/deepu05/).

+Cover image credit: Image derived from work in [egonelbre/gophers](https://github.com/egonelbre/gophers) created by [@egonelbre](https://twitter.com/egonelbre).